 Dr. Susan Whitfield, former director of the International Dunhuang Project and lead curator of Central Asian manuscripts at the British Libriry, talks about her new book, which tells the stories of ten very different objects considering their interaction with the peoples and cultures of the Silk Road.

-The Office of the Dean of the College is pleased to announce the New Ideas series.
+Please join the Office of the Dean of the College for the “New Ideas” series.
 Come learn more about the engaging scholarship of our College colleagues.
-The New Ideas series will occur on the third Thursday of the month in the ZSR auditorium.
-Drinks begin at 3:00 pm to get the conversation flowing.
-Speakers will begin promptly at 3:20 pm and will each have 8 minutes to share their "new idea."
-This month's speakers: Jarrod Atchison, Communication Bernadine Barnes, Art Amanda Jones, Chemistry Jeff Solomon, English & WGS
+Refreshments begin at 3:00 pm; speakers will begin promptly at 3:20 pm and will each have 8 minutes to share their "new idea."